Tracking Symptoms of Heart Failure

 Increased heart rate or fluttering heartbeats (palpitations).
 You may feel like your heart is racing or throbbing.
 To make up for the loss of pumping capacity, your heart beats faster.
 Tell your healthcare provider if you notice these.

 Watching how your symptoms change helps you keep heart failure under control.
-Take action as soon as you notice a symptom getting worse.
+Take action as soon as you notice a symptom getting worse or you have a new symptom.
 This helps prevent a problem from becoming serious.
 You may even be able to stay out of the hospital.